Where to find the best afternoon tea with kids in London (2024)

 Nearby is Princess Diana’s Memorial Playground, perfect for running off some of that sugar high afterwards

-Cost: From £33 per child under 12 years, from £80 per adult.
+Cost: From £39 per child under 12 years, from £85 per adult.

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Common Room Afternoon Tea at Cutter & Squidgy.
 Photo Credit: Cutter & Squidgy